-- (c) include agriculture-related net income for the same time period as the period used to determine average stumpage values. - (6) The capitalization rate must be calculated for each year of the base period; and for the reappraisal cycle beginning January 1, 2015, it is 6.4%.
-For subsequent tax years the base period is the average capitalization rate determined by the department after consultation with the forest lands taxation advisory committee, plus the effective tax rate.
+(c) include agriculture-related net income for the same time period as the period used to determine average stumpage values.

+(6) The capitalization rate must be calculated for each year of the base period and is the average capitalization rate determined by the department after consultation with the forest lands taxation advisory committee, plus the effective tax rate.
 The capitalization rate must be adopted by rule.
 However, the capitalization rate for each year of the base period for tax years 2009 through 2014 may not be less than 8%.
-However, the Capitalization rate for each year of the base period for tax years 2009 through 2014 may not be less than 8%.
-However, the Capitalization rate for each year of the base period for tax years 2009 through 2014 may not be less than 8%.
-However, the Capitalization rate for each year of the base period for tax years 2009 through 2014 may not be less than 8%.
-However, the Capitalization rate for each year of the base period for tax years 2009 through 2015 Through 2020 May not be less than 8%. - (7) The effective tax rate must be calculated for each year of the base period by dividing the total estimated tax due on forest lands subject to the provisions of this section by the total forest value of those lands. - (8) For the purposes of this section, if forest service sales are used in the determination of stumpage values, the department shall take into account purchaser road credits. - (9) In determining the forest productivity value of forest lands and in computing the forest land valuation, the department shall use information and data provided by the university of Montana-Missoula. - (10) (a) There is a forest lands taxation advisory committee consisting of: - (i) four members with expertise in forest matters, one appointed by the majority leader of the senate, one by the minority leader of the senate, one by the majority leader of the house of representatives, and one by the minority leader of the house of representatives; and - (ii) three members appointed by the governor, one who is an industrial forest landowner, one who is a nonindustrial forest landowner, and one who is a county commissioner. - (b) The terms of the members expire on June 30 of the first year of each reappraisal cycle. - (c) The advisory committee shall: - (i) review data required by subsections (2) through (6), (8), and (9), including data on productivity value, stumpage value, wood production, capitalization rate, net income, and agriculture-related income; - (ii) recommend to the department any adjustments to data if required by changes in government forest
+However, the capitalization rate for each year of the base period for tax years 2009 through 2015 through 2020 may not be less than 8%.

+(7) The effective tax rate must be calculated for each year of the base period by dividing the total estimated tax due on forest lands subject to the provisions of this section by the total forest value of those lands.

+(8) For the purposes of this section, if forest service sales are used in the determination of stumpage values, the department shall take into account purchaser road credits.

+(9) In determining the forest productivity value of forest lands and in computing the forest land valuation, the department shall use information and data provided by the university of Montana-Missoula.

+(10) (a) There is a forest lands taxation advisory committee consisting of:

+(i) four members with expertise in forest matters, one appointed by the majority leader of the senate, one by the minority leader of the senate, one by the majority leader of the house of representatives, and one by the minority leader of the house of representatives; and

+(ii) three members appointed by the governor, one who is an industrial forest landowner, one who is a nonindustrial forest landowner, and one who is a county commissioner.

+(b) The terms of the members expire on June 30 of the first year of each reappraisal cycle.

+(c) The advisory committee shall:

+(i) review data required by subsections (2) through (6), (8), and (9), including data on productivity value, stumpage value, wood production, capitalization rate, net income, and agriculture-related income;

-- 1 land programs, market conditions, or prevailing forest lands practices; - 2 (iii) recommend appropriate base periods and averaging methods to the department;
+(ii) recommend to the department any adjustments to data if required by changes in government forest land programs, market conditions, or prevailing forest lands practices;

+(iii) recommend appropriate base periods and averaging methods to the department;

-3 (iv) verify for each forest valuation zone and forest land classification and subclassification under 4 subsection (3) that the income determined in subsection (5) reasonably approximates that which the average 5 Montana forest landowner could have attained; and
+(iv) verify for each forest valuation zone and forest land classification and subclassification under subsection (3) that the income determined in subsection (5) reasonably approximates that which the average Montana forest landowner could have attained; and